Registration is now open!

 Come to the Table Conferences

 Since 2007, people throughout North Carolina have gathered together for regional Come to the Table Conferences.
 These full day events bring together members of the faith community with farmers, gardeners, farm workers, educators, health professionals and community organizations to find ways to relieve hunger and support local agriculture.
 The conference includes plenaries, topical breakout sessions, lunch, and networking opportunities.
-The most recent series of regional conferences were held in 2015.
+The most recent series of regional conferences was held in 2015.